-By default, a connectivity handler prevents data loss in IEG forms and provides offline detection for the application.
+By default, a connectivity handler prevents data loss in IEG forms and provides offline detection for the rest of the application.
 You see a warning message when you are disconnected, giving you a chance to check your internet connectivity.
 You see a success message when you recover connectivity.
+You can choose to prevent data loss in pages outside IEG forms by implementing the connectivity handler for other pages in the application.